cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 See reference code.

-For example of style requirements, see other canonical repositories like [Flow](https://github.com/cschladetsch/Flow).
-Note that these are a living breathing libraries, so there will be some inconsistencies.
+For an example of style requirements, see other canonical repositories like [Flow](https://github.com/cschladetsch/Flow).
+Note that these are living breathing libraries, so there will be some inconsistencies.

 Feel free to correct any problems and submit a _Pull Request_.